nvim-neorg/neorg/README.md

 Note that the neorg API may (and probably will be) subject to change!
 I'll try to refrain from breaking changes unless absolutely necessary, and will let developers know a while beforehand so they can update their modules.
 The API will stabilize after neorg becomes a bit more mature, so stick with me for now!

+# Usage Questions
+A lot of people are asking about how to use neorg - so let me reinstantiate what can be seen in the [WIP](#wip) section.

+Since neorg is a very young project, there are currently no features *for the end user*.
+This mean you can't insert your favourite headings and take notes just yet.
+The focus as of right now is on the **core**, the very foundation neorg is built on.
+Without a solid core, you can't make a solid plugin, correct?
+A weak core would also directly impact both the longevity *and* extensiblity, and we want this plugin to live for as long as possible :P

+A flowchart is in the works to show exactly where we're headed, so you won't have to be confused anymore.
+Until then the [github project page](https://github.com/Vhyrro/neorg/projects) should suffice for the very close future.

+If there's anything you should know *for now* is that neorg (obviously) only triggers on .norg and .org files.
+So if you're testing your favourite module or something and nothing happens that might be a potential case.

+A GitHub wiki is also in the process of being made!
+There you will see a lot of the necessary info for how to load community-made modules etc.

+TL;DR - all we need is just a little more time, sorry about that :)

 # Consult The Wiki!
 The entire structure of neorg's core can be a bit complex, so it's definitely worth your time to read the docs!
 For now you can take a look at them [here](docs/README.md), but in the future the actual github wiki will be available.